Last Updated on February 7, 2023

 Needless to say, she never returned to pole dancing lessons.

-So, those are 5 negative experiences I’ve had as a Pole Dancing Instructor.
+So, those are 5 negative experiences I’ve had as a Pole Dancing Instructor during pole class.

 Are you a pole instructor?
 Do you have any similar stories?
 If so, leave a comment below or submit your story to us for a chance of it being featured on the site!